kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Problems 1.md

 intermediate machine);
 • The same compiler, translated into P-code; (probably such that the intermediate machine could also compile a Pascal program into P-code such that it can compile the pascal without another machine.)
 • An interpreter for P-code written in Pascal.
 ## To implement the Pascal language in an interpretative way on a new host machine means (manually) translating the P-code interpreter into the language on the host machine.
-Given such an interpretative implementation, how can one obtain a compiled implementation for the same host machine, minimising the effort required?
+Given such an interpretative implementation, how can one obtain a compiled implementation for the same host machine, minimizing the effort required?
 (Hint: think about a modification to the compiler for Pascal also written in Pascal.)
 the notation means
 function[program, input] = output
 ![[Pasted image 20230222112107.png]]